Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Introduction

 \section{Introduction}

-In this paper we present an algorithm to solve numerically the spectral problem for all possible self--adjoint extensions of 1D regular Schr\"odinger operators.
-The algorithm can be easily extended to higher dimensions, however we will restrict our attention to the 1D case in this paper.
-As it will be shown later, in the 1D situation, the space of self--adjoint extensions of regular Schr\"odinger operators is parametrized by a finite dimensional unitary group, while in dimension 2 and higher, such space is described by an infinite dimensional unitary group.
-Thus in the 1D case, we can provide a complete analysis of the boundary conditions of the numerical algorithm and prove its convergence.
-We will discuss both, the singular case and the higher dimensional algorithm in subsequent works.

-We will start performing the analysis of the problem in arbitrary dimension $D$ and will restrict to dimension one at the moment of the development of the numerical algorithm.
-The study of the self--adjointness of Schr\"odinger operators has been a fundamental mathematical problem since the beginning of quantum mechanics and there is a large literature on the subject (see for instance \cite{Re75}, the review \cite{Si00} and references therein).
-In spite of this, there is a continuous flow of results and surprises (see for instance the recent papers where some apparent paradoxical aspects of the spectrum of certain self-adjoint extensions of Schr\"odinger operator in 2D are analyzed \cite{Be08}, \cite{Ma09}, \cite{Be09}).
+The study of the self-adjointness of Schr\"odinger operators has been a fundamental mathematical problem since the beginning of Quantum Mechanics and there is a vast literature on the subject (see for instance \cite{Re75}, the review \cite{Si00} and references therein).
+In spite of this, there is a continuous flow of new results and even surprises (see for instance the recent papers where some apparent paradoxical aspects of the spectrum of certain self-adjoint extensions of the Schr\"odinger operator in 2D are analyzed \cite{Be08}, \cite{Ma09}, \cite{Be09}).